 For outdoor photographers, practical landscape photography tips can be invaluable.
-In this free video, world renowned outdoor photographer Ian Plant travels to the Badlands and shows you five essential landscape photography tips to help you improve your images.
+In this free video, world renowned outdoor photographer Ian Plant travels to the Badlands and shows you five essential landscape photography tips to help you improve your images and Landscape photography composition.
 The first is to look for a dramatic sky with colorful clouds.
 Second, you want favorable light, usually found at dawn or dusk in glowing golds, oranges, and pinks.
 Third is dramatic background scenery as in the case of the textured hills and buttes of western South Dakota.
 Fourth is a compelling foreground such as in the hills of the Badlands where the erosion patterns lead the viewer’s eye from near to far.
 Fifth, you want everything from near to far to be in focus, achieved through the choice of a small aperture.
 Join pro photographer Ian Plant for five landscape photography tips that will help you capture beautiful outdoor images no matter where you are.

 What’s it like to work from a single image in HDR?
 In this video, Processing the Root Cell, post-production instructor, Tony Sweet, will show you how to process an HDR file using a single photograph.
 Tony imports his best image into Aperture, makes exposure adjustments, and drops the RAW file into the Photomatix HDR software.…Watch Now >>

 This is a great room for capturing mixed light,” says Professional photographer and instructor, Tony Sweet.
 He refers to a musty room in the old prison that features bright skylight, shadows, and lamp light.
 To capture the HDR image, you will learn how Tony uses long exposures, dropping as low as minus five below aperture…Watch Now >>